 Tembeling Beach is located on the west coast of Nusa Penida Island, very close to the Banah Cliff Viewpoint.

-The beautiful Tembeling Beach features a white sandy shoreline and a rocky with a number of tidal pools to take a dip in but swimming in the waves here is not recommended.
+The beautiful Tembeling Beach features a white sandy shoreline and a rocky cove with a number of tidal pools to take a dip in but swimming in the waves here is not recommended.

 This freshwater natural pool is the perfect spot for a swim on the way down to Tembeling Beach.

 This is one of Nusa Penida’s best-kept secrets!
-Take a refreshing dip in the jacuzzi pool with incredible jungle views of the Tembeling Forest and Tembeling Beach.
+Take a refreshing dip in the jacuzzi pool with incredible jungle views of Tembeling Beach.

 Full Blog Post: Tembeling Beach Nusa Penida

-From the main harbor of Toya Pakeh, it’s approximately a 1.5 drive to reach this Nusa Penida beach.
+Suwehan Beach is located on the southeast corner of Nusa Penida Island.
+From the main harbor of Toya Pakeh, it’s approximately a 1.5 drive to reach Suwehan Beach.

 When you reach the parking lot, it’s a grueling 340 steps down the cliffside but I guarantee you’ll be in complete awe when you step foot on this epic beach.

 Take a dip in the ocean to cool off after the hike down, marvel at the surrounding monolithic cliffs, and be sure to get a picture in front of the iconic rock islet which is the main feature of Suwehan Beach that draws in tourists.

 Do note that Suwehan Beach can only be visited at low tide so be sure to check the tide times before you visit this stunning beach in Nusa Penida.